 The countries' ratification could help put the pact into force before the end of the year.

-President Xi Jinping of China and president US President Barack Obama called Saturday's announcement a milestone.
+President Xi Jinping of China and US President Barack Obama called Saturday's announcement a milestone.
 Obama said the climate deal is "the moment we finally decided to save our planet".

-"The signal of the two large emitters taking this step together and taking it early, far earlier than people had anticipated a year ago, should give confidence to the global communities and to other countries that are working on their climate change plans, that they too can move quickly and will be part of a global effort", senior Obama adviser, Brian Reese, said.
+"The signal of the two large emitters taking this step together and taking it early, far earlier than people had anticipated a year ago, should give confidence to the global communities and to other countries that are working on their climate change plans, that they too can move quickly and will be part of a global effort," senior Obama adviser Brian Reese said.

 The climate accord was signed last year in Paris.
 Its main goal is to slash greenhouse gas emissions and keep global temperature increases to "well below" two degrees Celsius.
 In the Paris agreement China and the US have committed to cutting levels of emissions by 2030.
 "There's an American saying: You need to put your money where your mouth is.
 That's what we're doing," President Obama said.

 "The timing of this announcement is important because it comes a few hours before the start of the G20 Summit," Al Jazeera's Adrian Brown, reporting from Hangzhou, said.